Chrriis/DJ-Native-Integration/DJWebApplicationPacker/Release/readme.txt

 DJ WebApplicationPacker is part of the DJ tool set.
 It allows to create an installer for WebStart applications.
-The resulting application can be installed offline, with proper integration to the user's desktop, and benefit from the udate mechanism of JAva WebStart.
+The resulting application can be installed offline, with proper integration to the user's desktop, and benefit from the udate mechanism of Java WebStart.

 DJ WebApplicationPacker requires Java 5.0 or greater.